 * The increase in weekly hours from 35 to 40 hours whenever effective shall constitute the increase for 2002, except that a one-time payment will be made to all employees equal to 3.25% increase in their rate of pay for the period between January 1, 2002 and the start of the forty-hour work week.

 D. All salaries are effective January 1, 2001.
 Any employee who would have been entitled to any of the pay increases provided for in this agreement shall receive the applicable retroactive pay for their time worked.

 ARTICLE XVIII – HEALTH BENEFITS

 A. There shall be no change in the level of health and prescription benefits currently maintained and provided to employees covered by this Agreement.
 If the Parking Authority decides to change plans, any new plan must provide equivalent or better benefits.
 Any change in plans must also be discussed first with the Union before implementation.
 The current deductibles for employee and family coverage will continue without change.
-All new hires shall be entitled to health and prescription benefits effective on their 90th day of employment.

 B. When an employee or spouse reaches age 65 and is entitled to Medicare, the Parking Authority will reimburse the employee for the cost of the Medicare plan and any supplements thereto.